 But the sons quarreled.
-The eldest son, Constantine II, claimed authority over his two brothers, who were unwilling to submit.
-One of the brothers, Constans, defeated the eldest, and the eldest died.
-Constans was killed by a rebel military commander.
-The surviving son, Constantius, ruled over the entire empire, and to consolidate his rule he had members of his army murder possible rivals within his family: half-brothers and others.
+The eldest son, Constantine II, claimed authority over his two younger brothers, who were unwilling to submit.
+One of the brothers, Constans, defeated the eldest, and the eldest died (in 340 at the age of 24).
+Constans was killed a decade later by a rebel military commander, and he lost power three years later to the third son, Constantius, who now ruled over the entire empire.
+And to consolidate his rule, Constantius had members of his army murder possible rivals within his family: half-brothers and others.

 Constantius (to be known to historians as Constantius II) attempted to extend his victories into the realm of religion.
 Unlike his deceased brothers and some others in his family, Constantius held to the Arian version of Christianity rather than the Trinity version.
 Believing that he was advancing the cause of Christianity, he exiled numerous Trinity-believing bishops.
 And, to advance the cause of Christianity, he banned the ritual sacrifices of pagans, making participation in such rituals a capital offense.
 Mobs of zealous Christians followed the lead of Constantius by invading pagan temples and overturning alters.
 Pagans were offended, and across the empire they responded with bitterness and rioting.

 While maintaining the rights of Christians as citizens, including their right to worship, Julian moved to abolish privileges that had been bestowed upon the Christian clergy, including their positions as teachers.
 The hostility of Christians toward Julian grew.
-In 363, he led a military campaign against the imperialism of the Sasanian (Persian) monarch Shapur II, pushing Shapur's forces back to his capital, Ctesiphon.
+In 363, Emperor Julian led a military campaign against the expansions of the Sasanian (Persian) monarch Shapur II, pushing Shapur's forces back to his capital, Ctesiphon.
 Julian's army captured many, including women and youths, and he allowed no one to molest them.
 Again he went into battle against the Persians, and he died of wounds from an arrow or spear.
 Christians rejoiced at news of his death, and they expressed their belief that Julian's death was the work of God.
 The following year, 364, the Greek orator, Libanius of Antioch, stated that Julian had been assassinated by a Christian who was one of his own soldiers.

-In early 364 an army declared its commander as Rome's emperor, a Christian to be known as Valentinian, age 43.
+In early 364, army troops resorted to the old way of declaring their commander as Rome's emperor.
+The commander and new emperor was Valentinian, age 43 and a Christian.
 Valentinian believed that defense of the empire required at least two emperors, and in March 364 he appointed his brother Valens as Emperor of the East.

-Copyright © 2016 by Frank E. Smitha.
+Copyright © 2017 by Frank E. Smitha.
 All rights reserved.